DreSean-Sutton/smashmate/README.md

 ## Upcoming Features

 - User will be able to filter Fighters by their Fighter type
-- User can search for characters by utilizing a search bar
+- User can search for specific fighters by utilizing a search bar
+- User can add their own notes to fighters